Explore SQL Server Configuration Manager

 Problem:

-Symptoms include significant CPU resource use by Configuration Manager.
+Symptoms include significant CPU resource use by the Configuration Manager.

 Software conflicts and resource-intensive settings are two potential causes.